stomach

 Fundic gland polyp

 What is a fundic gland polyp?
 A fundic gland polyp is a non-cancerous growth that develops from the cells lining the inside of the stomach.
 It is the most common type of polyp in the stomach.
-Fundic gland polyps typically arise in the fundus or body of the stomach.
-Most fundic gland polyps are associated …
+Where in the stomach do fundic gland polyps start?
+The stomach is divided into four parts: cardia, fundus, body, …

 Read More »